Astures: Culture

 Recent epigraphic studies suggest that they spoke a ‘Q-Celtic’ language akin to the neighbouring Gallaeci Lucenses and Braccarenses (see Gallaecia).
 Although the Celtic language was lost during the Roman era, it still endures in many names of villages and geographical features, mostly associated to Celtic deities: the parish of Taranes and the villages of Tereñes, Táranu, Tarañu and Torañu related to the god Taranis, the parish of Lugones related to the god Lugus or the parish of Beleño related to the god Belenus, just to name a few.

 According to classic authors, their family structure was matrilineal, whereby the woman inherits the ownership of property.
 The Astures lived in hill forts, established in strategic areas and built with round walls in today's Asturias and the mountainous areas of León, and with rectangular walls in flatter areas, similarly to their fellow Galicians.
 Their warrior class consisted of men and women and both sexes were considered fierce fighters.

 Religion

 Most of their tribes, like the Lugones, worshipped the Celtic god Lugh, and references to other Celtic deities like Taranis or Belenos still remain in the toponomy of the places inhabited by the Astures.
 They may have venerated the deity Busgosu.

-Language

-The Asturico was a paleohispanic language of Indo-European origin spoken by the ancient Astures in their territory and known by its epigraphic inscriptions, its toponyms and theonyms transmitted by classical sources.

-The insertion of Asturico in the family of Indo-European languages is commonly accepted today.
-It trumps the discussion of the possibility of Eusquera-type languages having ever been spoken in Asturian or Cantabrian lands.

-One of the major problems found when trying to include Asturico in a linguistic family is its existence in the sphere of the only two Indo-European languages in the Iberian Peninsula of which we have written accounts: Celtiberian and Lusitanian.

-Therefore, while the first shares the innovations that define the Celtic language family, such as the loss of the p- at the beginning of words and between vowels, which is a conditio sine qua non to consider a language Celtic (patēr / atīr), Lusitanian offers characteristics that are incompatible with the knowledge we have of the Celtic language (Schmidt, Witczak), the most obvious being the use of the p-.

-The characteristics of Asturico lean in either sense, with the use or disuse of the phoneme /P/ being the defining trait that draws Asturico closer to Lusitanian or Celtiberian, and ultimately insert it or separate it from the Celtic linguistic roots.

-In all, most authors subscribe a Celtic origin for Astur, and nevertheless place it among the neighbouring languages of the Vettons, Cantabrians, Galaicos and Vacceos, in the so-called Western Hispano-Celt subgroup.
-Among them, Asturico has its own peculiarities that give it a unique character.